(For 2016–2017 academic year)

 P. Klepeis, W. Meyer

 The intellectual goal of this 0.50-credit extended study course is to address issues of both population vulnerabilities and cultural resilience by considering Aborigines in Australia, and specifically engaging the historical geography and the contemporary experience of the Noongar community in Western Australia.
 Three themes form the curricular program of the extended study.
-1) Students study the historical geography of Aborigines in Australia within the context of European colonization and settlement, federation and nation-building.
+(1) Students study the historical geography of Aborigines in Australia within the context of European colonization and settlement, federation and nation-building.
 These issues are framed using concepts of population vulnerability, environmental impact, and cultural heritage and identity at the national, regional and local geographic scales.
-2) Students study the impacts of national, regional, and local policies directed toward indigenous peoples on Aboriginal families and children, given particular focus to programs concerning part-Aboriginal children, Australia’s “Stolen Generations.”
-3) Students learn the ways in which Aboriginal culture and “care for country” has remained resilient across time, space, and generations.
-Prerequisite: permission of instructor.
-This course is crosslisted as PCON 327
+(2) Students study the impacts of national, regional and local policies directed toward indigenous peoples on Aboriginal families and children, given particular focus to programs concerning part-Aboriginal children, Australia’s “Stolen Generations.”
+(3) Students learn the ways in which Aboriginal culture and “care for country” has remained resilient across time, space, and generations.
+Prerequisites: Permission of instructor.
+This course is crosslisted as PCON 327.

 328 Sustainability and Natural Resources